Alex890567/Trello-API-PostMan/README.md

 - **Status code is 200**: Verifies that the status code returned from the response is 200, indicating a successful request.

+## Running the Collection
+Contains instructions on how to run the Collection.

+### Prerequisites
+Before running the Postman collection, ensure you have the following:

+1. **Postman Installed**: Download and install Postman from the official website if you haven't already.

+2. **Postman Collection**: Download the Postman collection from the provided GitHub repository.

+3. **Authorization Token**: Ensure you have a valid authorization token, as it is required for several requests in the collection.
+To create one, visit Trello API documentation for instructions: [https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/)

+### Execute the Collection
+Follow these steps to run the Postman collection:

+1. **Import the Collection**:

+    - Open Postman and click on the "Import" button.

+    - Select the downloaded collection to import it into Postman.

+2. **Use your Token and API Key**: Click on the "edit" button of the collection, go to the variables and change the current value of the `accessToken` and `api_key` variables with your token and api key.

+3. **Run the Collection**:

+    - Go to the Collections tab, select the imported collection, and click on the "Run" button.